Social distancing, masked subs and Haaland scoring: Bundesliga offers view into football's post-pandemic future | Goal.com

 Some things, though remain a constant no matter the situation.
 Get the ball to Erling Haaland in front of goal and the Norwegian teenager will, in all likelihood, find the back of the net.

 Haaland’s celebrations have already created plenty of headlines this year, and he opted to mark his 13th goal in 12 Dortmund appearances by making a point to ensure he remained socially distanced from his delighted team-mates.
-Surely there will be others watching who are choreographing their own hygiene-themed routines for when they eventually take to the pitch.
+Surely there will be others watching who are choreographing their own hygiene-themed routines for when they eventually get their chance to take to the pitch.

 The three points were secure moments into the second half with Hazard, who only started the game after Gio Reyna suffered an injury in the warm-up that denied the 17-year-old a first senior start, finishing off a fine counterattacking move involving Haaland and the impressive Julian Brandt.

-Guerreiro added a fourth shortly after as Haaland this time provided the assist to round off an impressive performance from Dortmund, especially given that they had not played for two months, had spent the week quarantined in a hotel and were without Marco Reus, Axel Witsel and Emre Can due to injury while Jadon Sancho was restricted to just 12 minutes off the bench as he nurses a minor calf complaint.
+Guerreiro added a fourth shortly after as Haaland this time provided the assist to round off an impressive performance from Dortmund, especially given that they had not played for two months, had spent the week quarantined in a hotel and were without Marco Reus, Axel Witsel and Emre Can due to injury.
+Jadon Sancho, meanwhile, was restricted to just 12 minutes off the bench as he nurses a minor calf complaint.

 At full-time the home side joined together to applaud the handful of staff who were in attendance before performing a socially-distanced celebration in front of the empty home end.
 They sit one point behind leaders Bayern Munich ahead of the champions’ clash with Union Berlin on Sunday, though in truth the destination of the Bundesliga title is the least of football’s worries.